 • the opportunity to develop their own thoughts and attitudes towards technology as they become aware of the advantages and disadvantages of technology.

-• the confidence and capability to use ICT and computing throughout their later life and enable them to respond more confidently to new developments in technology.
+• the confidence and capability to use technology throughout their later life and enable them to respond more confidently to new developments in technology.

-• the knowledge and understanding of how to look after and use ICT hardware appropriately and safely.
+• the knowledge and understanding of how to look after and use computing hardware appropriately and safely.